teacher-devops/login-form/README.md

 # Simple React Login Form

+Frontend app for ci/cd with jenkins lab

-# Steps to proceed with this project
+### Steps to proceed with this project

 1. git to jenkins
 2. connect docker file